Breast Augmentation Information – Sydney, Canberra & Adelaide

 - Calcium deposits in the tissue around the implant: when calcium deposits, which are not harmful, occur, they can be seen on mammograms.
 These deposits must be identified as different from the calcium that is often a sign of breast cancer.
 Occasionally, it is necessary to surgically remove and examine a small amount of tissue to see whether or not it is cancer.
 This can usually be performed without removing the implant.

-- Women should understand there is chance they will need to have additional surgery at some point to replace or remove the breast augmentation implant when and if it wears out.
+- Additional surgery: women should understand there is chance they will need to have additional surgery at some point to replace or remove the breast augmentation implant when and if it wears out.
 Also, problems such as deflation, capsular contracture, infection, shifting, and calcium deposits can require removal of the implants.
 Many women decide to have the implants replaced, but some women do not.

 - Haematoma: a haematoma is a collection of blood inside the body (in this case, around the implant or around the incision).
 Swelling, pain and bruising may result.
 The chance of getting a haematoma are about 0.5% to 3% and if it does occur, it will usually be soon after surgery (It can also occur at any time after injury to the breast.)
 Small haematomas are absorbed by the body, but large ones may have to be drained surgically for proper healing.